novoalab/tRIBO-seq/README.md

-# RiboNano-tRNAseq
+# tRIBO-seq

-This repository contains scripts and workflows for analyzing RiboNano-tRNAseq data.
+This repository contains scripts and workflows for analyzing tRIBO-seq datasets.
 We apply both filtered and non-filtered analysis methods to assess reproducibility, differential expression, differential modification, and fragmentation of tRNAs.

 If you find this work useful, please cite:

-Hasan Yilmaz*, Mie Monti*, Alessia Del Piano, Michele Arnoldi, Isabelle Bonomo, Laia Llovera, Eva Maria Novoa#, and Massimiliano Clamer#.
-Selective profiling of translationally active tRNAs and their dynamics under stress _(manuscript in preparation)_ [DOI to be shared once available]
+Hasan Yilmaz*, Mie Monti*, Alessia Del Piano, Michele Arnoldi, Isabelle Bonomo, Laia Llovera, Massimiliano Clamer# and Eva Maria Novoa#, Selective profiling of translationally active tRNAs and their dynamics under stress _(manuscript in preparation)_ [DOI to be shared once available]